hashimati/Service-Requests-Offers-Microservices/README.md

     ...
 }
 ```
-In RequestService, save() function will store Request object into requests collection.
-Each request should have unique ID.
-So the easy way to create unique is use this format username_incrementalNo.
-So, whenver, whenever the method receives new Request object from as specific user, it will count the requests of that user.
+In RequestService, save() function stores Request object into requests collection.
+Each request should have a unique ID.
+So the easy way to create unique is to use this format username_incrementalNo.
+So, whenever, whenever the method receives a new Request object from a specific user, it will count the requests of that user.
 Next, it will add one to the counting result.
-Then, it will set the request ID based on that format and the request's status to INITIATED which mean that the system receives the request.
-The method basically will reteive Single<Request> object with new ID.
+Then, it will set the request ID based on that format and the request's status to INITIATED which means that the system receives the request.
+The method returns Single<Request> object with a new ID.

 ```java
 @Singleton